 Another common mistake is either underinvesting in technology or picking tools that don't work together.
 Clunky, disconnected systems create friction and discourage people from coming into the office.
 Instead, you should explore integrations that connect with the tools your team already uses daily, like Slack or Microsoft Teams.
 This approach streamlines processes like booking a desk or a meeting room, making the entire experience seamless and user-friendly.

-Forgetting to Communicate
+Failing to Communicate Changes

 You can have the best-designed office and the most advanced tech, but if no one knows how to use them, your efforts will fall flat.
 Communication is the glue that holds a hybrid model together.
 You need to create and share clear guidelines about everything: expectations for in-office days, how to book a desk, and protocols for using shared spaces.
 Don't make these decisions in a vacuum.
 Ask your employees for their input and ideas on what would make the office work better for them.
 Clear policies, especially for things like using a meeting room booking software, prevent confusion and ensure everyone is on the same page.